CERSI Scholars - Advancing Science to Improve Public Health

-- This is a one-year program, which will allow Scholars to engage with their peers and thought leaders from industry, academia and the FDA to discuss important topics in regulatory science.
+- This is a one-year program, which allows Scholars to engage with their peers and thought leaders from industry, academia and the FDA to discuss important topics in regulatory science.

-- Scholars will be required to attend all seminars and will be expected to give a presentation on their work.
+- Scholars are required to attend all seminars and are expected to give a presentation on their work.

 - For an overview of the program in its inaugural year, review the Progress Report.